dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 #### Internal

+- Rehydrate on IDE startup and fix IDE Colors
+- Start and stop the IDE spinner in React-Only implementation
+- Only require develop pod to be fully stopped for rookceph
+- Removing alerts for non-retryable errors
 - sanity check: dbt run image adapters
 - Adding start-server logic to any rook-ceph related failures on a retry loop
 - add custom header in redirect for email signup success/failure